marian-nmt/marian/doc/operators.md

-# Operations in the Expression Graph
+# Operations in the expression graph

 Operations are responsible for manipulating the elements of an expression graph.
 In Marian, many useful operations have already been implemented and can be found